 If the patient expresses concern regarding the accuracy of a medication, the medication should not be given.
 The patient’s concern should be explored, the practitioner notified, and the order verified.

-Do not use any medication that is cloudy or precipitated unless such is indicated by its manufacturer as being safe; otherwise, this may lead to harmful reactions.
+Do not use any medication that is cloudy or precipitated unless such is indicated by its manufacturer as being safe.

 Medications or other solutions in unlabeled containers are unidentifiable.
 Errors, sometimes tragic, have resulted from medications and other solutions removed from their original containers and placed into unlabeled containers.
 This unsafe practice neglects basic principles of medication management safety, yet has been routine in many organizations.